Programmergg/TeleEgo/README.md

 ---

-✨ **TeleEgo is an Omni benchmark — a step toward building AI assistants with true long-term memory and contextual reasoning in real-world wearable scenarios.**
+✨ **TeleEgo is an Omni benchmark, a step toward building AI assistants with true long-term memory and memory reasoning in real-world wearable scenarios.**

 ---